-An extensive background report was compiled that provides an in-depth analysis of the local tourism sector and broader economy.
+Extensive background reports were compiled that provide an in-depth analysis of the local tourism sector and broader economy.
 A consultation summary was also prepared that summarised the outcomes of the stakeholder engagement that was conducted for this project.
-This document should be read in the context of these supporting documents.
+This strategy should be read in the context of these supporting documents.